EiffelWebFramework/ROC/doc/concepts.md

 regions[page_bottom] = Bottom
 ```
 <a name="regions_blocks"/>
-**Regions Hold Blocks**
+**A Region holds blocks**

-What goes inside regions?
+**What goes inside regions?**
 Generally, regions hold smaller piece of content called blocks.
 Blocks hold chunks of content, like the user login form, navigation menu or the information for the footer.

 Regions are defined in a configuration file theme.info.